imefGames/OverkillGameEngine/README.md

 Current Bugs/Issues
 -------------------
-* Array copy doesn't seem to work (issue noted on array of vectors).
 * The JSon parser doesn't work 100%.
 It needs to be fixed...
 * String/StringView classes are still a pain to use.
 It'd be nice to handle more operators.